 Are you in Saskatoon and looking for an

-Welcome to SSUC Saskatoon (previously known as Meesawin Valley United).
+Welcome to SSUC Saskatoon (previously known as Meewasin Valley United).

 This expansive space of spirituality was established as a satellite partner of SSUC Edmonton in July 2018.
-We gather regularly to participate and discuss topics of interest (book studies, etc.), and build community with SSUC Edmonton.
+We gather regularly to participate in meaningful conversations, discuss topics of interest (book studies, etc.), and build community with SSUC Edmonton.

-We usually gather on the third Sunday of the month, starting at 10:00am local time – check the calendar for dates.
+We gather at a member’s home on the third Sunday of the month, starting at 10:00am – 1:00pm local time – check the calendar for dates.
 We visit for a while, and participate online with SSUC in Edmonton, then share a meal together while we discuss the themes and ideas of the Spiritual Gathering.
-If you are new to our Gathering, please enter the front doors and take the stairwell to your right to get a parking permit from Trisha in the lounge.
+If you wish to know the address of the next location for our Gathering or more information about our community, please contact Trisha at ssucsaskatoon@gmail.com.
 Online: Watch LIVE with our Edmonton and Saskatoon communities.

 SSUC Saskatoon has an active prayer chain of about 4 members who hold people and intentions in their hearts daily.
 All concerns can be sent to trisha.a.little@gmail.com.